Rate this page:

 Starts up the Atlassian applications in parallel mode.
 This may be useful if you use test groups in your plugin configuration to launch multiple products at start up, a possible scenario if your plugin is intended to work with more than one type of Atlassian application.

-By enabling the parallel option in the POM or by specifying it at the command line, you direct the SDK to initialize the applications simultaneously rather than sequentially.
-This can speed the start up of the test group on fast computers.
+By enabling the option in the POM or by specifying it at the command line, you direct AMPS to initialize the applications simultaneously rather than sequentially.
+This can reduce the start up time of the test group on faster computers.

-By default, the parallel option is off.
+By default, the option is off.
 To enable it, specify it at the command line by passing the switch to the AMPS startup command, or by setting the element in the POM to , as follows:

 This option has no effect on Studio-Crowd, FishEye or Studio-FeCru.